-- (1) Value of unexercised options is the difference between the option exercise price and \$50.06, the closing price of the Company's Class B non-voting shares on the TSX on December 31, 2018, multiplied by the number of options.
+- (1) Value of unexercised options is the difference between the option exercise price and \$55.32, the closing price of the Company's Class B non-voting shares on the TSX on December 31, 2019, multiplied by the number of options.
 There are no options outstanding to directors at this time.
 Mr. Donald Lang and Mr. Martin hold options only in their capacity as officers of the Company, and not as directors. - (2) DSUs vest on the date they are granted, but they are not redeemable until the recipient ceases to be a director.
-The cumulative value of vested but undistributed DSU awards to the directors as at December 31, 2018, is calculated by multiplying \$50.06, being the closing price of the Company's Class B non-voting shares on the TSX on December 31, 2018, by the number of DSUs held by the director at December 31, 2018.
-Donald Lang and Geoffrey Martin hold no DSUs.
+The cumulative value of vested but undistributed DSU awards to the directors as at December 31, 2019, is calculated by multiplying \$55.32, being the closing price of the Company's Class B non-voting shares on the TSX on December 31, 2019, by the number of DSUs held by the director at December 31, 2019.
+Donald Lang and Geoffrey Martin hold no DSUs. - (3) Mr. Guillet retired as a director on May 15, 2019. - (4) Mr. Horn became a director on May 15, 2019.

-Share-based Awards, Option-based Awards and Non-equity Incentive Plan Compensation to Directors Vested or Earned During 2018
+Share-based Awards, Option-based Awards and Non-equity Incentive Plan Compensation to Directors Vested or Earned During 2019